prisms-center/CASMcode_crystallography/CONTRIBUTE.md

     # Some configuration options:
     #
-    # To use an existing C++ only casm installation add:
+    # To use an existing C++ only CASM installation add:
     #   -DCASM_PREFIX=<path-to-casm>
     # To link to manylinux2014 packages add:
     #   -DCMAKE_CXX_FLAGS='-D_GLIBCXX_USE_CXX11_ABI=0'